dodgeblaster/jscourse/chapters/Day2/README.md

 ## Goals

-We want to make a searchable movie database
+Today, our goal is to make a site that can search for movies from a list of movies

 ## Technical things we need to learn to accomplish are goal